Kevin Harvick: 2020: Regular Season Championship

 To start the 2020 season, Harvick finished fourth in Duel 2 of the Bluegreen Vacations Duels at Daytona.
 Despite sustaining minor damage, he finished fifth at the Daytona 500, his first top-five in the race since 2016.
-He stayed consistently in the top 10 at Las Vegas, Fontana, and Phoenix before the season was halted due to the COVID-19 pandemic.
+He stayed consistently in the top-ten at Las Vegas, Fontana, and Phoenix before the season was halted due to the COVID-19 pandemic.

 On February 22, Harvick and Camping World CEO Marcus Lemonis offered a US$100,000 reward to any full-time Cup Series driver who can beat Kyle Busch in the Truck Series.
 Corey LaJoie, Austin Dillon, Landon Cassill, and Timmy Hill were among those who showed interest in the challenge.
 Chase Elliott ultimately took up the bounty and won it in the Truck Series' first race back from the season pause at Charlotte.

-When racing resumed on May 17, Harvick scored his 50th career win at The Real Heroes 400 at Darlington.
+When racing resumed on May 17, Harvick scored his fiftieth career win at The Real Heroes 400 at Darlington.
 The win allowed him to surpass his car owner Tony Stewart to become the 12th winningest driver in Cup Series history.
 Further victories came during the summer in the Folds of Honor QuikTrip 500 at Atlanta (where he celebrated in a similar manner to his 2001 victory there), the Pocono Organics 325 at Pocono (his first win at the track), the Brickyard 400 at Indianapolis (after fellow championship contender Denny Hamlin blew a tire late), and a sweep of the Michigan doubleheader (becoming the first driver to win Cup races on back-to-back days since Richard Petty in 1971).

 Following his seventh win of the season in the second Drydene 311 at Dover International Speedway, Harvick clinched the regular-season championship.

-After a 20th-place finish at Daytona, Harvick opened the first round of the playoffs on a high note by holding off Austin Dillon to win his second Southern 500 and outdueled Kyle Busch two weeks later to win the Bristol Night Race for the second time in his career, becoming the first driver to win at least nine times in a season since Carl Edwards in 2008.
-Despite these achievements, Harvick was eliminated in the Round of 8 after finishing 17th at Martinsville.
-He finished fifth in the points standings, and went the entire season without a DNF for only the fourth time in his career.
+After a twentieth place finish at Daytona, Harvick opened the first round of the playoffs on a high note by holding off Austin Dillon to win his second Southern 500 and outdueled Kyle Busch two weeks later to win the Bristol Night Race for the second time in his career, becoming the first driver to win at least nine times in a season since Carl Edwards in 2008.
+Despite these achievements, Harvick was eliminated in the Round of 8 after finishing seventeenth at Martinsville.
+He finished fifth in the points standings and went the entire season without a DNF for only the fourth time in his career.